Health and Medical Psychology Health and Medical Humanities

-Effectiveness of Acceptance and Commitment Therapy on Pain Appraisal and Pain Acceptance in Patients with Advanced Cancer
+Effectiveness of Acceptance and Commitment Therapy (ACT) on Pain Perception and Acceptance in End-Stage Cancer Patients

 Authors